BerkantP0/Credit-Risk-Prediction-and-Analysis/README.md

  • Training a Random Forest Classifier on the training data.

- • Evaluating the model using accuracy, ROC-AUC score, and F1 score on the test set.
+ • Evaluating the model using accuracy, ROC-AUC score, and F1 score on the test set.<div/>

-4.Hyperparameter Tuning:<div/>
+4.Hyperparameter Tuning:

 • Performing a grid search using cross-validation to optimize model parameters (number of estimators, maximum depth, and minimum samples split).

-• Selecting the best model based on ROC-AUC score.
+• Selecting the best model based on ROC-AUC score.<div/>

-5.Feature Importance:<div/>
+5.Feature Importance:

-• Visualizing feature importances of the best model using a bar plot.
+• Visualizing feature importances of the best model using a bar plot.<div/>

 # Requirements